-The Stock Option Plan is to be administered by the Company's Board of Directors or by a committee appointed by the Board, consisting of two or more directors, each of whom qualifies as a disinterested person within the meaning of Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and as an outside director within the meaning of Section 162(m) of the Code.
-The Stock Option Plan is currently administered by the Compensation Committee of the Board of Directors.
+The Stock Option Plan is to be administered by the Company's Board of Directors or by a committee of two or more directors appointed by the Board (the "Committee"), each of whom qualifies as a non-employee director within the meaning of Rule 16b-3 promulgated under the Securities Exchange Act of 1934 (the "Exchange Act"), and as an outside director within the meaning of Section 162(m) of the Internal Revenue Code of 1986 (the "Code").
+The Stock Option Plan is currently administered by the Stock Option Committee of the Board of Directors.
 The committee has the full authority and discretion, subject to the terms of the Stock Option Plan, to determine those individuals who are eligible to be granted options and the amount and type of options.
-Terms and conditions of options are set forth in written option agreements, consistent with the terms of the Stock Option Plan.
-No option shall be granted under the Stock Option Plan on or after September 30, 2004 (the tenth anniversary of the effective date of the Stock Option Plan), but options granted prior to such date may extend beyond that date.
+Terms and conditions of options are set forth in written option shall be granted under the Stock Option Plan), but options granted prior to such date may extend beyond that date.

-The Stock Option Plan provides that it may be amended by the Company's Board of Directors or the committee, except that no amendment may, without the approval of stockholders of the Company, (i) increase the total number of shares of Common Stock which may be acquired upon exercise of options granted under the Stock Option Plan, (ii) change the types of employees eligible to participate in the Stock Option Plan, (iii) effect any change that would require stockholder approval under securities laws, (iv) effect any change that would require stockholder approval under Section 162(m) of the Code or (v) reduce the purchase price of an outstanding option below the fair market value of a share of Common Stock on the date of such amendment.
+The Stock Option Plan provides that it may be amended by the Company's Board of Directors or the Committee, except that no amendment may, without the approval of stockholders of the Company, (i) increase the total number of shares of Common Stock which may be acquired upon exercise of options granted under the Stock Option Plan, (ii) change the types of employees eligible to participate in the Stock Option Plan, (iii) effect any change that would require stockholder approval under securities laws, (iv) effect any change that would require stockholder approval under Section 162(m) of the Code or (v) reduce the purchase price of an outstanding option below the fair market value of a share of Common Stock on the date of such amendment.

-The options entitle the holder to purchase a specified number of shares of Common Stock, subject to vesting provisions, at a price set by the committee at the time of grant, subject to certain limitations.
-The term of each option will be specified by the committee upon grant, but may not exceed ten years from the date of grant (five years in the case of incentive stock options granted to owners of 10% or more of the Company's outstanding voting stock).
-The committee will determine the time or times at which each option may be exercised.
-Options may be exercisable in installments, and the exercisability of options may be accelerated in some cases, including upon a change of control of the Company (as defined in the Stock Option Plan).
+The options entitle the holder to purchase a specified number of shares of Common Stock, subject to vesting provisions, at a price set by the Committee at the time of grant, subject to certain limitations.
+The term of each option will be specified by the Committee upon grant, but may not exceed ten years from the date of grant (five years in the case of incentive stock options granted to owners of 10% or more of the Company's outstanding voting stock).
+The Committee will determine the time or times at which each option may be exercisable in installments, and the exercisability of options may be accelerated in some cases, including upon a change of control of the Company (as defined in the Stock Option Plan).

-Under the Stock Option Plan, the committee may grant incentive stock options that qualify under Section 422 of the Code or non-qualified stock options.
+Under the Stock Option Plan, the Committee may grant incentive stock options that qualify under Section 422 of the Code or non-qualified stock options.
 Incentive stock options are subject to certain requirements under the Stock Option Plan, as well as under the Code.

-A participant may elect to exercise one or more of his or her options by giving written notice to the committee of such election at any time.
+A participant may elect to exercise one or more of his or her options by giving written notice to the Committee of such election at any time.
 The participant shall specify the number of options to be exercised and provide payment in full of the aggregate purchase price for the shares of Common Stock for which options are being exercised.
-Payment may be made (i) in cash or by check, bank draft or money order, (ii) if so permitted by the committee, through delivery of unencumbered shares of Common Stock, a promissory note or a combination of cash and either of the foregoing, or (iii) on such other terms and conditions as may be acceptable to the committee or as set forth in the participant's option agreement.
-No options were granted to the Named Executive Officers, as that term is defined below, under the Stock Option Plan in 1996.
+Payment may be made (i) in cash or by check, bank draft or money order, (ii) if so permitted by the Committee, through delivery of unencumbered shares of Common Stock, a promissory note or a combination of cash and either of the foregoing, or (iii) on such other terms and conditions as may be acceptable to the Committee or as set forth in the participant's option agreement.